cjoelfoster/pythagorean-triple-finder/readme.md

 ## Program outline

-1. Launch: Clear the screen, introduce the user to the program, and explain how it functions
+~~1.
+Launch: Clear the screen, introduce the user to the program, and explain how it functions~~
 2. Ask the user for an upper and lower bound
 3. Find all the pythagorean triples between the upper and lower bound
 4. Display (graphically?) all the triples found for the user, or none if none were found